15th Wing: Air Defense Command

 The 47th FIS was equipped with radar equipped and rocket armed North American F-86D Sabres.
 In the fall of 1957, the squadron upgraded to data link equipped F-86Ls and later, by the summer of 1958 to Convair F-102 Delta Dagger aircraft The group performed air defense operations for the 4707th Air Defense Wing and Syracuse Air Defense Sector until July 1960, when it was discontinued.
 Its mission was assumed by units of ADC's Air National Guard augmentation program.

-Vietnam War Era
+Vietnam War Error

 On 1 July 1962, the 15th Tactical Fighter Wing (TFW) was organized by Tactical Air Command at MacDill Air Force Base, Florida and assigned to the 836th Air Division.
 Operational squadrons of the wing and squadron tail codes were: